Jalki/Python-Population-Simulator/README.md

 # Python Population Simulator
- A simulation of population changes using Python, DearPyGui, and NumPy
+ A simulation of population changes using Python, DearPyGui, and NumPy in order to create a simulation of how population dynamics may work!